OttCS/MCShaders/README.md

-# GLSL and Realism Studies
+# GLSL Minecraft Shaders
-I'll explain if I need to
+I make some occasionally, and I'll be putting them here